DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 If specified, adds all of the specified tags to all generated spans. <br>
 **Example**: `layer:api, team:intake` <br>
 Added in version 1.17.0. <br>
-Note that the delimiter is a comma and a whitespace: `, `.
+Note that the delimiter is a comma and a space: `, `.

 `DD_TRACE_LOG_DIRECTORY`
 : Sets the directory for .NET Tracer logs. <br>